Estate and Trust Litigation Lawyers in Northern Virginia

 - Failure by executor to pursue enforceable claims of the Estate

-The Attorneys at Hale Ball can review the will, accountings, communications by the executor, etc. to help you evaluate whether you should file a lawsuit or bring a hearing before the Commissioner of Accounts.
+The Attorneys at HALE BALL MURPHY, PLC can review the will, accountings, communications by the executor, etc. to help you evaluate whether you should file a lawsuit or bring a hearing before the Commissioner of Accounts.
 If you are the executor, we can assist you in finding a resolution that protects both you and the Estate you are acting on behalf of.

 Breach of Trust

 Similarly, with respect to trustees, there are actions that seek either damages or other relief when a trustee violates a duty owed to the beneficiaries of the trust.
 These duties include:

 - Duty to administer the trust as the agreement is written and in the interests of the beneficiaries.
 Along with this is the duty to manage and invest per the terms of the Uniform Prudent Investor Act.

 - A trustee has the duty to administer the trust solely in the interests of the beneficiaries.
 See Va.
 Code Ann. § 64.2-764 (Michie 2018).